Upgrade your browser to improve your experience. See recommended browsers

 You’re expecting to have a great year.
 Maybe you’ll be getting a bonus or raise, or will be realizing some gains from long-term investments.
 That could also mean that you’re heading toward a bigger tax bill than you were expecting.

-But good news: as you think about your 2018 charitable giving, you might have some additional opportunities you can pursue this year that may be particularly helpful with offsetting taxes in a high-income year—and that can help you avoid a year-end scramble to give.
+But good news: as you think about your 2018 charitable giving, you might have some additional opportunities you can pursue now that may be particularly helpful with offsetting taxes in a high-income year—and that can help you avoid a year-end scramble to give.

 Instead of writing a check, or selling your non-cash assets like stock, mutual fund shares, or real estate and donating the after-tax proceeds, it may be advantageous to donate these assets directly to charity.
 You’ll get two significant benefits, as long as you’ve owned the assets for more than a year.
 You’ll generally be eligible to claim a tax deduction in the amount of the full fair market value, and neither you nor the charity will pay any taxes on the gain.
 Because of this, you will be able to give as much as 20% more to charity than had you sold the asset and donated the after-tax proceeds.
 You also can donate stock that has significantly appreciated, and then buy more of the same stock, essentially “resetting” the cost basis at a higher amount.